 How to do it:

-- Stand with your feet shoulder width apart, hold the weights by your shoulders in each arm
+- Stand with your feet shoulder-width apart and the weights in each of your arms by your shoulders to perform the exercise.

 - Once you are down as low as possible, drive through your heels and push the dumbbell overhead.